fairdataihub/codefair-SCW-2026/README.md

 [![CC BY 4.0][cc-by-image]][cc-by]

 ## Contact us
-For submitting feedback or getting in touch, email bpatel@calmi2.org.
+For submitting feedback or questions, email bpatel@calmi2.org.